ProQwest/MOOCspace/README.md

-# my-mooc-workspace
+# MOOCspace
-This repository contains code of some of the MOOCs that I have done from Udemy, Udacity, edX, Coursera etc
+This repository contains solutions to the programming assignments of AI related MOOCs that I have done from various online resources.
+The main aim of this repository is to provide AI enthusiasts an good checklist of courses to do.

-Aim of this repository is to guide people if they want to do online courses in the field of Artificial Intelligence.

 Courses Finished :white_check_mark:
 ---